 Coastal Artillery: 0 degrees

-Shell rooms were below the magazines in the battleships.
+- Battleships had the shell rooms located below the magazines.
 On Von der Tann, the bow and wing turrets had the magazines above the shell rooms but the stern turret had the magazine below the shell room.

 Armor thickness given in "Naval Weapons of World War One" by Norman Friedman Drh LC/1906 and Drh LC/1907